bugzmanov/cleancode-critique/src/chapter_35.md

 When you are reading the story told by the module, <code>includeSetupPage()</code> is easier to understand than <code>includeSetupPageInto(newPageContent)</code>
 </div>

-This doesn't eliminate complexity.
-It just moves it to another place.
+This doesn't eliminate complexity - it relocates it.
 But worse: moving parameters to fields increases size and the scope of the mutable state of the application.
 This sacrifices global complexity to reduce local one.
-Honestly, tracking shared mutable state in multi-threaded environments - is far harder than understanding function arguments.
+Tracking shared mutable state in multi-threaded environments is far harder than understanding function arguments.

 <div class="book-quote">
 Arguments are even harder from a testing point of view.
 Imagine the difficulty of writing all the test cases to ensure that all the various combinations of arguments work properly.
 If there are no arguments, this is trivial.
 </div>

-Calling the methods became easier, but setting up the instance class and tracking the state becomes harder.
-This is not a winning move.
+But this just shifts the burden.
+Method calls become simpler, but setting up test instances and tracking state becomes harder.
+Not a winning trade.

-The discipline of functional programming exists precisely to limit mutable state, recognizing its significant cognitive overhead.
+Ironically, functional programming exists specifically to limit mutable state, recognizing its cognitive cost.
+Martin clearly wasn't a fan at the time of writing Clean Code.
-And while functional programming predates Clean Code, it's clear that by the time of Martin writing the book he wasn't really a fan.

 <div class="book-quote">
 One input argument is the next best thing to no arguments.
 SetupTeardownIncluder.render(pageData) is pretty easy to understand.